Set 9 · Study 1 / 5

 a doctor who does medical operations

-A very famous German eye surgeon has carried out a pioneering operation, which means that short-sighted people can soon throw away their glasses.
+A famous German eye surgeon has carried out a new kind of operation that may help people who cannot see well.

 word origin — Middle English: from Anglo-Norman French surgien, contraction of Old French serurgien, based on Latin chirurgia, from Greek kheirourgia ‘handiwork, surgery’, from kheir ‘hand’ + ergon ‘work’